 In addition, Jobs remained an incredibly disruptive presence at Apple.
-A perfectionist who could be brilliantly insightful, he hadn’t yet learned the skills that made him a brilliant CEO and manager later in his career.
-In addition, he continually badmouthed Sculley behind his back, undermining the CEO’s authority.
+A perfectionist who could be incredibly insightful, he hadn’t yet learned the skills that made him a brilliant CEO and manager later in his career.
+In addition, he continually bad-mouthed Sculley behind his back, undermining the CEO’s authority.

 Forcing Sculley’s hand on Macintosh

-Sculley envisioned Jobs taking on a role similar to the one he occupied years later, during his last years at Apple: focusing on finding the next insanely great product to bring to market.
+Sculley envisioned Jobs taking on a role similar to the one he ultimately occupied years later, during his last years at Apple: focusing on finding the next insanely great product to bring to market.

 During the pivotal meeting that took place on this day in 1985, Jobs and Sculley made separate appeals to the Apple board, which ultimately supported Sculley unanimously.

 That could have settled things, but Jobs kept pushing.
 The following month, he confronted Sculley again.
 Jobs asked for another shot at proving himself by running the Mac division.

 When Sculley refused, Jobs began yelling at him.
 The two got into a shouting match.
 Jobs then began planning a coup to kick Sculley out of Apple, although the board once again sided with the CEO.

 After a few more failed proposals from Jobs — including the unrealistic suggestion that he could take over as CEO and president, with Sculley relegated to chairman — the Apple co-founder eventually resigned from the company in September 1985.
 (Ironically, he quit on exactly the same day that he would become Apple CEO in 1997.)